 March 31: Lyndon Johnson announces a halt to bombing in North Vietnam, deployment of an additional 13.500 troops to Vietnam, and also states, surprisingly, that he will neither seek nor accept the Democratic nomination for president.

 April 4: Reverend Martin Luther King, Jr., is assassinated in Memphis, Tennessee.
 Riots break out in more than a hundred cities.
 On the west side of Chicago, nine blacks are killed and twenty blocks are burned.
+5,000 US Army soldiers from Fort Hood in Texas are flown into Chicago to suppress the riot.

 April 11: President Johnson signs the Civil Rights Act of 1968.
 While primarily addressing open housing, the Act also includes a new federal anti-riot law, making it a crime to cross state lines with the intent to incite a riot.